umeedsto/Mathgpt.today/README.md

-# Mathgpt.today
+# Mathgpt
-MathGPT.today: AI math solver with step-by-step explanations, practice quizzes, videos, flashcards, games, worksheets, and calculators.
+MathGPT: AI math solver with step-by-step explanations, practice quizzes, videos, flashcards, games, worksheets, and calculators.

-# MathGPT.today — Official Resources, Videos, and Links
+# MathGPT — Official Resources, Videos, and Links

-MathGPT.today is an AI-powered math tutor that helps students learn faster with step by step explanations, photo solving, practice, and math calculators.
+MathGPT is an AI-powered math tutor that helps students learn faster with step by step explanations, photo solving, practice, and math calculators.
 This repo is a simple hub with official links, demos, and short videos you can share anywhere.

 ## What you will find here
 - Official website links